swgee/swgee.github.io/_posts/2025-01-18-iosandroid.md

 My suspicion for this lack of transparency is that Google services are banned in China, so devices sold in that market cannot be certified.
 However, some Chinese manufacturers still want to participate in other markets, so the devices they sell in other countries do have GMS enabled and receive critical updates.
 As a result, manufacturers that produce any devices that pass the certification process are considered an enterprise partner.
 It's also possible some companies produce devices for specialized industries that cannot satisfy the device requirements of the Android Enterprise Partner Program, but are given partner status as manufacturers because of their reputation.

-In general, most Android devices purchased by standard consumers do receive timely security patches for many critical Android framework components thanks to Project Mainline.
+In general, most Android devices purchased by standard consumers do receive timely security patches for certain critical Android framework components thanks to Project Mainline.
 However, devices sold in countries that restrict access to Google services are entirely dependent on the OEM to release updates (but are likely subject to backdoors anyway, required by those governments to be placed by the OEMs).
 Also, according to the [Android Security Update Research Paper](https://www.ndss-symposium.org/wp-content/uploads/2024-175-paper.pdf) previously mentioned, the researchers found that Mainline updates only include the "partial security patch level (SPL)" published in the monthly Android Security Bulletins.
 The complete SPL includes CVEs identified in proprietary components at the hardware level of many Android phones like Qualcomm and MediaTek chips (page 3).
 The researchers found that only Google Pixel releases the complete SPL each month.

+However, Project Mainline is not a comprehensive solution, and as we will see, many of the security bugs discovered in Android affect system components are not covered by Google Play system updates (Project Mainline).

 ## Vulnerability Research